End User Licence Agreement

 2.1.
 The Company shall provide the Services to the Healthcare Provider on the terms and conditions of this Agreement.

 3.1.1 The Service is a fully hosted web application accessible via the internet at https://www.BACP.wellola.com.
-The Software and database is hosted in a secure European Union data centre.
+The Software and database are hosted in a secure UK data centre.
 It provides an online practice management and client portal system to the Healthcare Provider.

 3.1.4 Where the Healthcare Provider is availing of our services, we facilitate payment by the User by debit or credit card to the Healthcare Provider for any treatment provided by the Healthcare Provider, using Stripe.
 In availing of these services, the Healthcare Provider is engaging in a separate agreement with Stripe (see www.stripe.com regarding same)

 3.2.
 The Healthcare Provider is entirely responsible for maintaining the confidentiality of its passwords and accounts, and for any and all activities that occur under the Healthcare Provider’s accounts or passwords.

 3.3.
 The Healthcare Provider agrees to immediately notify the Company of any unauthorised use of its accounts or passwords, or any other breaches of security known to the Healthcare Provider.

 3.4.
 The Company will not be liable for any loss that the Healthcare Provider may incur as a result of someone else using or accessing its passwords or accounts, either with or without the Healthcare Provider’s knowledge, unless such loss is as a result of the Company’s wilful misconduct or negligence.
 The Healthcare Provider may be held liable for losses incurred by the Company or any other party as a result of someone else using or accessing the Healthcare Provider’s passwords or accounts unless such loss is as a result of the Company’s wilful misconduct or negligence.

 4.1.
 Should you wish to avail of the services you may do as per the charges outlined in Schedule 1.